typelevel/Laika/docs/using-laika/sbt.md

 Editing Content
 ---------------

-Laika expects the site content to be organized in a directory, including all its subdirectories.
-By default this directory is `src/docs`, but it can be overridden with the `sourceDirectories` setting (see [Basic Settings] for details).
-Alternatively you can also specify additional directories to be merged into the main directory, which allows to keep reusable templates and styles (other tools would call it "themes") in a separate place.
+Laika expects the site content to be organized in a directory.
+By default this is `src/docs`.
+In contrast to several similar tools content in Laika is hierarchical.
+Subdirectories can contain markup files, too, and the hierarchy can get visualized in a table of contents.
+Furthermore you can also specify additional directories to be merged into the main directory, which allows to keep reusable templates and styles (other tools would call it "themes") in a separate place.

 The directories can contain different types of files: